What the New Mediavine Dashboard Is Actually Telling You

 What the New MEDIAVINE Dashboard Shows You

-The home page now surfaces your key numbers as soon as you log in.
-The analytics section has interactive charts, flexible filters, & a layout you can rearrange to match the way you actually work.
-There is also a CSV export option, which is super helpful to preserve data for reporting or share it with someone else.
+The home page now provides your key data immediately.
+The analytics section has interactive charts, flexible filters, and a layout you can rearrange to match the way you actually work.
+There's also a CSV export option, which is super helpful for reporting or sharing performance data externally.

 The Pattern Behind Low-Earning Posts

-Your top pages earn a disproportionate share of the RPM.
-Everything else is essentially invisible.
+Your top pages earn a disproportionate share of the RPM, while everything else is essentially invisible.

-Important note: This is not a Mediavine problem.
-It is a search visibility problem, dressed up as a revenue problem.
+This is not a Mediavine problem.
+It's a search visibility problem.

-The posts that are not earning?
-They’re also usually not ranking.
+The posts that aren't earning?
+They're usually not ranking either.

 They exist.
 They have content.
 They may even have great content.
 But they were never optimized for how people actually search, so Google never sent traffic their way.

-And while the new Mediavine dashboard makes this pattern much easier to see, it cannot tell you which posts are worth fixing, what those posts need, & it deifntely can’t create the bandwidth to make those changes.
+While the new Mediavine dashboard makes this pattern much easier to see, it cannot tell you which posts are worth fixing, what those posts need, or where to start.

 Your analytics got an upgrade, Your low-traffic posts didn't

-There is a version of this problem that shows up across every audit I run on established sites.
+There's a version of this problem that shows up in almost every site audit I run on established publishers.

-The Mediavine dashboard?
-Much more sophisticated.
-The underlying content problem?
-Unfortunately, the same as always.
+The new Mediavine dashboard is more sophisticated than it's ever been, but the underlying content problem for publishers?
+Unfortunately, it’s the same as always.

 Posts written without a search intent match.
 The topic is good.
 The keyword targeting is not.

-Content is outdated.
+Content that's outdated.
 The information was accurate two or three years ago.
 Google knows this.

-Mediavine’s new reporting interface will show you where the gap is, but it will not close it.
+The new Mediavine reporting interface shows you where the gap is.
+It will not close it.

 What Closing the Gap Actually Requires